namrata1695/N-Notes/README.md

 # N-Notes

-A note taking app developed using Node.js, MongoDB.
+A note taking app developed using Node.js and JSON.

 Setup Steps:
 1) npm install